WokLibCodeClub/Install-Python/Windows-installation/Windows-full-installation/README.md

 (Note: if you are installing a later version than Python 3.7.3 then the number 37 will be a higher number.)

-We strongly recommend changing this to ```C:\Python\Python37```.
+We strongly recommend changing this to ```C:\Python\Python```.
 This will make your Python installation more accessible to other Python extensions, like Pygame Zero.

 (Note: if you are installing a later version of Python the number 37 should be replaced with a higher number.)